schebiwot/Akan-Name/README.md

 - And Select their gender
 - Then the user is able to see their Akan Name and the day of the week they were born

+## Technologies Used
+- HTML
+- Javascript
+- Bootstrap
+- CSS

+## Contact Information
+student.moringaschool.com

  ## Project Setup Instructions
 - git clone hhttps://github.com/schebiwot/Akan-Name.git
- -Open cloned code on vs code
+- Open cloned code on vs code
- -run with live server
+- run with live server

  ## Link To Live Site On Github Pages
  https://schebiwot/github.io//Akan-Name.git